Platform Overview

 We'll cover our general approach and key concepts below, but if you're looking to dive right in, check out our getting started guide:

-We offer a number of services within in our platform and generally recommend a standard approach for reducing external risk across the organization.
+We offer several services within our platform and generally recommend a standard approach for reducing external risk across the organization.

 Below we'll cover a few of the foundational concepts to understand.
 These concepts flow into one another as such: